Resume Tips

 Keep It to Two or Three Sentences Maximum

 Your objective should be scannable in under ten seconds.
-State your background or current situation, the type of role you are targeting, and one or two skills that make you relevant.
+Recruiters are not reading every word — they are scanning for signals.
+State your background or current situation, the specific type of role you are targeting, and one or two skills that make you relevant to it.
 That is all it needs to do.

 7